 Photovoltaics are a semiconductor-based technology which converts the sun's light energy directly into an electrical current.
-Photovoltaic panels are versatile and can be mounted in a variety of sizes and applications such as on building roofs, street lights or roadside emergency phones.
+Photovoltaic panels are versatile and can be mounted in a variety of sizes and applications.

 Wind Turbines

 Wind turbines can be used to drive a generator to create electricity.
 Modern wind turbines for generating electricity usually have two or three blades (up to 45m in length) and often involve dual land use, as sheep and cattle can graze around the base of the turbines.
 A single wind turbine may be sufficient to power up to 500 homes.
 Commercial wind farms group these turbines together in one location to produce larger amounts of electricity.